|HPS 0410||Einstein for Everyone|

 The traveler leaves the planet and passes from region I into the black hole region II and into the singularity.

-the boundary of no return.
-We can see that by recalling that a traveler
+marks the boundary of no return.
+We can see that by recalling that a

-must alway travel at less than the speed of light.
-That is, the
+traveler must alway travel at less than the speed of light.
+That is,

-traveler's worldline must always be at less that 45o to the
+the traveler's worldline must always be at less that 45o

 That means that the traveler can always pull away from the black hole, as long as the event horizon has not been passed.